 Double room with shared bath $1080

-Financial support: A limited number of financial support options are available.
-We ask that these be prioritized for those that identify as marginalized communities.
-Contact us at firstname.lastname@example.org for more information
+Financial support: Options are available.
+We ask that these be prioritized for those who self-identify as BIPOC, hold marginalized identities, or in financial need.
+Contact us at email@example.com for more information.

 The Center consists of several single-story buildings and cabins for dining, meditation and sleeping.
 Our residence cabins are large furnished and comfortable with 3-4 bedrooms and 2 bathrooms, living rooms, a full kitchen and decks outside in nature for shared use.
 Our residential cabins and rooms are simply furnished with a balance of comfort and simplicity.
 All beds are twin, and all bedding is provided by the center.

 The Meditation Hall:

 Our beautiful meditation hall is a large room that accommodates most meditation and movement retreats.
 We have supplies for most participants, but guests are always welcome to bring their own supplies (not required).
 Guests can typically expect to have access to a zabutan (large cushion), zafu (small cushion), yoga mat, blocks, a meditation chair, a blanket and a selection of other yoga and meditation props with limited supplies.
 If you’re unsure, please contact us or visit our welcome guide for more details.

 Covid Policies: For this retreat we are requiring a proof of a negative rapid test on arrival day for all yogis, teachers and staff.
 A re-test will be required on the third day by dinner.
 Masking and vaccines are optional.

 Guests are asked, when possible, to bring their own rapid tests or test before travel on arrival day.
 Tests will be provided by the center by request only.

 For any questions please contact firstname.lastname@example.org or visit our website bigbearretreatcenter.org

 Cancellation Policy: Please visit our website for more on the cancellation policy for this retreat- bigbearretreatcenter.org/cancellation-policy